grafana/pyroscope/pkg/experiment/metastore/compaction/README.md

     loop Ingestion
         SW ->>+IS: Add metadata for new segment
-        IS ->> IS: Add new block to compaction queue Note over IS,CS: Services share access to compaction queue IS ->> IS: Insert metadata entry
+        IS ->> IS: Add new block to compaction queue Note over IS,CS: Services share access to the compaction queue IS ->> IS: Insert metadata entry
         IS ->>-SW: Acknowledge new segment
     end

     loop Compaction
-        CW ->>+CS: Report status updates and request new compaction jobs Note right of CS: Compaction planning, <br>job assignment, and scheduling CS  ->>-CW: Return assigned compaction jobs
+        CW ->>+CS: Report status updates and request new compaction jobs Note right of CS: Compaction planning<br>is performed on demand CS  ->>-CW: Return assigned compaction jobs

         CW ->> IS: Get block metadata for new job

         CW ->>+CW: Execute compaction job
-        CW ->>-IS: Communicate job results
+        CW ->>-CS: Communicate job status and results CS ->> CS: Validate job status update
+        Note right of CS: Job ownership is handled using Raft <br>log entry index as a fencing token CS ->>+IS: Replace compacted blocks

-        IS ->> CS: Schedule compaction of new blocks<br>and removal of replaced blocks IS ->> IS: Replace compacted blocks
+        IS ->>-CS: Schedule compaction of new blocks Note over IS,CS: Services share access to the metadata index CS -->>CW: Acknowledge job completion
     end

 ```